Ok, so let’s clear a few things up.

 Don’t forget that working, volunteering and gaining work experience along the way will add great value to your study, your CV or career.
 Wouldn’t it be great to return home with great stories to tell, wonderful new friends to speak of, a wicked set of ‘on-the-road’ pics on Instagram, and some really valuable additions to your CV?

 And don’t forget - it may be possible to defer your acceptance of a place on a higher education course for a year, which is a wonderful burden off your back.
-Wouldn’t you rather have something positive and productive in the diary to return to after a year of globe-trotting?
+Wouldn’t you rather have something positive and productive in the diary to return to after a year out?

 Whatever you decide, best of luck - and if you have any doubts, discuss your ideas further with parents/carers, teachers, friends who might have done it (or who might do it with you) or a careers adviser.